harshitbabeley/LFX-Execution-Driven-Version-of-Olympia/README.md

 ﻿# LFX-Execution-Driven-Version-of-Olympia
 ## Pattern

-I used a runtime factory + registry pattern with a common interface.
-The idea is simple: objects register themselves, and the program creates the requested object at runtime based on user input.
+I used a parent interface class and registry for diffferent shape that inhertit the basic methods from the parent shape class.

 ## Description